On the origin of the Boltzmann distribution: Introduction

 \subsection{Polynomials with rational coefficients}

-Recall that, in the physics interpretation, a measure $\mu$ represents the mass of states at each energy level.
+Recall that, in the physics interpretation, a measure $\mu$ represents the fraction of states at each energy level.
 In quantum mechanical settings, there are often only finitely many states at each energy level.
 In this case, the measure $\mu$ will have rational probabilities, and the corresponding probability-generating function will be a polynomial with rational coefficients.
+Indeed, if there are $k_i$ states with energy $E_i$ and the total number of states is $k=\sum_i k_i$, then $\mu$ has an atom of weight $k_i/k$ at $E_i$.
 This motivates the pursuit of the same questions, but in a rational setting.
 Let